Georgia Wins First SEC Tournament Championship, 1-0, over No. 10 Arkansas

 Players Mentioned

-Georgia Soccer vs North Carolina Post Game Video Recap
+Georgia Soccer vs Texas A&M Post Game Video Recap